-overcome the difficulties То generated by the principle of entropy, eighteen century biologists proposed the introduction of vital forces which oppose physical and chemical forces.
+To overcome the difficulties generated by the principle of entropy, eighteen century biologists proposed the introduction of vital forces which oppose physical and chemical forces.
 These vital forces would have governed living systems in different ways from physical forces.
-The hypothesis was since it had not been possible to produce living substances from inorganic matter.
+The hypothesis was based on the fact that it had not been possible to produce living substances from inorganic matter.
 But the artificial production of urea, obtained by Woehler in 1828, through organic synthesis, proved that vitalism was wrong.